ml054/docs/Documentation/4.0/Raven.Documentation.Pages/server/compare-exchange.markdown

 {PANEL:Example II}

-Instead of making reservation and storing User object, you can save entire value inside compare exchange value.

-- it is fully atomic operation across entire cluster
-- since `User` object is not saved as document, it *can not* be indexed, queried, etc.
-- no need to handle partial failures

-{CODE email2@Server\CompareExchange.cs /}

-{PANEL/}

-{PANEL:Example III}

 In this example we use compare exchange for shared resource reservation system.
 This reservation is cluster-wide.
 It has build-in protection against clients, who never release resource (i.e. due to failure), by using timeout.